Revisiting Buchdahl transformations: New static and rotating black holes in vacuum, double copy, and hairy extensions: Revisiting the Schwarzschild-Levi-Civita Black Hole

 being $\lambda_0$ an integration constant and $M$ the mass parameter.
 In fact, considering the coordinate $a$ to be the azimuthal angle $\varphi$ and remaining in four dimensions, the Buchdahl-transformed metric \eqref{Buchdahl1} becomes

 As a matter of fact, if the seed spacetime is chosen to be the Schwarzschild geometry, this precisely reproduces the Schwarzschild-Levi-Civita spacetime \eqref{LVBH} for $\lambda_0=1$.
 Contrary to the case in which the timelike Killing vector has been considered in the transformation, the resulting metric cannot be turned back to the seed by a large diffeomorphism as the initial spherical symmetry of the seed has been lost.
-Direct inspection reveals that the effect of the aforementioned Buchdahl transformation consists of embedding the given seed on a Levi-Civita spacetime \cite{LC}.
+Direct inspection reveals that the effect of the aforementioned Buchdahl transformation consists of embedding the given seed on a Levi-Civita spacetime \cite{LC}, {namely, a static, cylindrically symmetric vacuum of Einstein equations}.
 Actually, considering the Minkowski spacetime in cylindrical coordinates $(t,\rho,z,\varphi)$

 making use of \eqref{Buchdahl1} with respect to the azimuthal coordinate provides us with

 This spacetime is nothing else than the Levi-Civita spacetime